AndresVelasco/LPNY4SO89VLCX5O3/README.md

 * It is possible to add a new column (ratio in our example) with name and value according to the `join ()` arguments.
 * The results of the join operation are written to an output file-object.

-Each record of the file is represented by a tuple of (key, original row, extra_info) where key is the normalized adress used for record matching and extra_info is described below.
+Each record of the file is represented by a tuple of `(key, original row, extra_info)` where key is the normalized adress used for record matching and extra_info is described below.

 Normalization steps include:
 * Converting to lowercase
 * Extracting _building_name_, a string that precedes an address.

   For example: The Cornerhouse in "The Cornerhouse, 12 Trinity Square" or "Dolphin House" in address "Dolphin House, 1 North Street, Guildford"
   The motivation for this was finding adresses in separate files, including and lacking the _building_name_.

-  Technically, it has been implemented as: _a string of non-decimal characters preceding a decimal number_.
+  Technically, it has been implemented with regular expressions as: _a string of non-decimal characters preceding a decimal number_.

-* Normalizing street number ranges: two decimal characters separated by whitespace and a separator as provided in `defaults.RANGE_SEPARATORS`
+* Normalizing street number ranges: two decimal characters separated by optional whitespace and a separator in `defaults.RANGE_SEPARATORS`

 * Remove non-word characters (\W in python's re package).
+This filters out punctuation characters typically.

 * Turning any contiguous whitespace chars into a single space.

 * Changing street and road words to st and rd respectively.
-A production-grade version would require receiving a list of mappings.
+A production-grade version would require a list of mappings.

 This transformations can be found in `StreetCollection.process_row ()`

-`extra_info` is a dictionary with information elements extracted from the original address, relevant for making decisions when comparing two records.
+`extra_info` in the tuple representation of a record (`(key, original row, extra_info)`) is a dictionary with information elements extracted from the original address, relevant for making decisions when comparing two records.
 At the moment, the following are filled-in:

 * building_name as described above.
 It is used when comparing two records (whose normalized address lacks building_name) such that: if there is a match of keys but building_name is present for both and does not match the two records are not considered to match.
 If one lacks building_name then a match is considered.

+For example: "1 north street, guildford" and "Dolphin House, 1 North Street, Guildford".

 * range_min and range_max, applicable when a range of street numbers is detected.
 Not used at the moment.
 For example: "112-114 English Street Carlisle CA3 8ND"

-#With the rules above, and the test data provided (Exercise_data_poi_part_1.csv, Exercise_data_poi_part_2.csv), a mismatch is detected for the following two records in files 1 and 2 respectively#:
+*With the rules above, and the test data provided (Exercise_data_poi_part_1.csv, Exercise_data_poi_part_2.csv), a mismatch is detected for the following two records in files 1 and 2 respectively*:
 ```
         "46-50 Oldham Street, Northern Quarter" and "46-50 oldham st"
 ```